Posted By

 Taking this into consideration, there’s a potential impact on safety and productivity too.
 Older fleet vehicles could be deemed unsafe as they start to experience wear and tear and if any maintenance is required, that vehicle is then off the road, which will reduce your business productivity.

 Considering multiple fuel options could also help with potential cost savings.
-While the debate over petrol vs electric – and which is the most cost efficient – is apparent, if Electric Vehicles and hybrids are utilised for their efficiencies, there’s still potential to make savings on fuel costs.
+While the debate over petrol vs electric – and which is the most cost efficient – is apparent, if EVs and hybrids are utilised for their efficiencies, there’s still potential to make savings on fuel costs.

-The actual cost of electricity varies hugely from car to car, depends on location and energy supplier and differs from public charging to home charging.
+The actual cost of electricity varies hugely from car to car and depends on location and energy supplier and differs from public charging to home charging.
 Efficiency will depend on driving style, road and weather conditions, as well as the size of the battery.
-Utilising pre-conditioning could improve efficiency, as drivers can set off with a full battery and their desired temperature inside the car, and the battery at optimum temperature too.
+Utilising pre-conditioning could improve efficiency, as drivers can set off with a full battery and their desired temperature inside the car.

 Your business could review whether buying or leasing is the best option for your fleet.
 Business Car Leasing through CBS can provide a number of benefits including: